tzeyi/personalized_zsh_shell/README.md

-copy paste the customize shell script file into your ~/.zshrc or ~/.bashrc configuration file to test out the customized shell

 1. Use nano or vim to access ~/.zshrc or ~/.bashrc configuration file
 2. copy paste the customize shell script file
 3. type zshsource to source the customize shell